trailofbits/test-fuzz/README.md

 ## Environment Variables

+- **`TEST_FUZZ_LOG`** - During macro expansion:

+  - If `TEST_FUZZ_LOG` is set to `1`, write all instrumented fuzz targets and module definitions to standard output.
-- **`TEST_FUZZ_LOG`** - During macro expansion, write instrumented fuzz targets and their associated module definitions to standard output.
+  - If `TEST_FUZZ_LOG` is set to a crate name, write that crate's instrumented fuzz targets and module definitions to standard output.

   This can be useful for debugging.

 - **`TEST_FUZZ_MANIFEST_PATH`** - When running a target from outside its package directory, find the package's `Cargo.toml` file at this location.
 One may need to set this environment variable when [`enable_in_production`](#options) is used.